waratuman/postgis_adapter/README.md

-# ActiveRecord PostgreSQLAdapter PostGIS Extension
+# ActiveRecord PostGIS Database Adapter

 This gem extends the PostgreSQLAdapter to support GIS objects for a PostGIS database.
 The RGeo library is used for GIS objects in Ruby.